 \begin{definition} Given a $\Sigma\times \Lambda$-indexed line ensemble $\mathcal{L}$ and a sequence of such ensembles $\left\{\mathcal{L}^N\right\}_{N\geq 1}$, we will say that $\mathcal{L}^N$ converges to $\mathcal{L}$ weakly as a line ensemble if for all bounded continuous functions $F:C(\Sigma\times \Lambda,\R)\to \R$, as $N\to \infty$,

 This is equivalent to weak-$*$ convergence in $C(\Sigma\times \Lambda,\R)$ endowed with the topology of uniform convergence on compact subsets of $\Sigma\times \Lambda$. \end{definition}

-We will define two types of Gibbsian line ensembles -- those whose underlying path measure are given by Brownian motions, and those given by discrete time random walks.
-We start with the Brownian case, as extensively studied in \cite{CH14,CH16}.
-For integers $k_1<k_2$, let $[k_1,k_2]_{\Z} = \{k_1,k_1+1,\ldots,k_2\}.$
+We will define two types of Gibbsian bridge line ensembles -- those whose underlying path measures are given by Brownian motions, and those given by discrete time random walks.
+We start with the Brownian case.